-On this day in 1863, Union General Ambrose Burnside's Army of the Potomac begins an offensive against General Robert E. Lee's Army of Northern Virginia that quickly bogs down as several days of heavy rain turn the roads of Virginia into a muddy quagmire.
-The campaign was abandoned three days later.
+On January 20, 1863, Union General Ambrose Burnside’s Army of the Potomac begins an offensive against General Robert E. Lee’s Army of Northern Virginia that quickly bogs down as several days of heavy rain turn the roads of Virginia into a muddy quagmire.
+The campaign was abandoned a few days later.

 The Union army was still reeling from the disastrous Battle of Fredericksburg, Virginia, on December 13, 1862.
 Burnside’s force suffered more than 13,000 casualties as it assaulted Lee’s troops along hills above Fredericksburg.
 Lee suffered around 5,000 casualties, making Fredericksburg one of the most one-sided engagements in the Eastern theater of operations.
 Morale was low among the Yankees that winter.